lioliveiraz/VUE__gradDashboard/README.md

 ## 1.Motivation

-This application was built to help new graduates from Cognizant organize themselves better when following the graduate programme's learning path.
-It is possible to check the courses and the assessments in the system to keep track of the assessment's scores and access Cognizant news.
+This application was built to help new Cognizant's graduates to organize themselves.
+It is possible to check the courses and the assessments available in the system, keep track of the assessments' scores and access Cognizant news.
 The application also allows an administrator to register the employees to the platform and update the learning path.

 ## 2. The basics